I wish to share time with Deputy Butler.

 Broadly speaking, the points that have been raised with us on the doorstep fall under two headings.
 The first one is the issue of mental health services and how people across the board see them as falling well short of what is needed, despite the valiant efforts of workers in the mental health sector and volunteers within the communities.

-A common report back when we have our debriefing in the office at the end of the canvas is where someone says that they met someone tonight who went down to the accident and emergency department with their son or daughter.
-The then waited patiently to be seen, got the best possible treatment available from the people who work there, but in reality were brought into a room where they had a brief conversation, a glass of water and a pill, and were sent home.
+A common report back when we have our debriefing in the office at the end of the canvass is where someone says that they met someone tonight who went down to the accident and emergency department with their son or daughter.
+They then waited patiently to be seen, got the best possible treatment available from the people who work there, but in reality were brought into a room where they had a brief conversation, a glass of water and a pill, and were sent home.
 They are waiting for services now and went on a list to queue for that service.
 The waiting times have been long.
 I am not the first Deputy who has raised the point on the numbers on the child and adolescent mental health services, CAMHS, waiting lists in the Cork and Kerry area.
 The figure is more than 400, more than 100 of whom have been waiting in excess of 12 months.

 One idea that we have raised on the doorsteps is the idea that there should be 24-7 crisis centres and these should also be in the communities.
 If one has a mental health crisis, irrespective of the day or time, one can go and be seen and at least have an initial contact with mental health professionals, with perhaps a team being available from that centre to go out and make a quick visit in one's own home or to a place where one would like to meet them.

-We have pointed out to people that in the UK, for every £100 spent on the National Health Service, £13 are spent on mental health services.
-The comparable figure for the HSE in Ireland is that for every €100 spent, €6 are spent on mental health services.
+We have pointed out to people that in the UK, for every £100 spent on the National Health Service, £13 is spent on mental health services.
+The comparable figure for the HSE in Ireland is that for every €100 spent, €6 is spent on mental health services.
 We have openly said to people that they have been betrayed by successive Governments which have failed to put the resources and the services in place that their children, friends and neighbours need.